 Above all else though, Archer is simply very very funny, and this is no less true for season 7.
 The character dynamics and running jokes are as hilarious as ever and the dialogue is reliably whip-smart.

 Much as one of the most notable things about Archer is that it's not just another family sitcom, it's still the more 'sit-commy' elements that provide some of the best moments.
-As Sterling and Archer get used to being parents it guarantees some entertaining material, and the dysfunctional relationship between Mallory and Sterling is always good value.
+As Sterling and Lana get used to being parents it guarantees some entertaining material, and the dysfunctional relationship between Mallory and Sterling is always good value.

 Archer has one of the best ensemble voice-casts on TV and their work here lives up to the usual standards.
 A number of excellent new voices have come on board for this season as well, with top class turns from Patton Oswalt, J K Simmons and Keegan-Michael Key making this season even better.

 The only complaint is that at only 10 episodes, this season is a little short- and we could have done with at least a couple more.
 However, when your only gripe of a series is that there's not enough of it, you can be sure the creators have hit it out of the park.

 ARCHER SEASON 7 is available streaming on Netflix in the UK and US and on Amazon Video in the US.